uditalias/swamp/README.md

 ## Usage and Configurations

-Once the `node-pool` command executes in the folder where the `Poolfile.js` is located, it will initialize and run your configurations, after that you can access your pool dashboard from your browser (default: http://localhost:6000/).
+Once the `swamp` command executes in the folder where the `Swampfile.js` is located, it will initialize and run your configurations, after that you can access your swamp dashboard from your browser (default: http://localhost:6000/).

-The `Poolfile.js` exports a function as a node module, this function receives the Pool as a parameter which your can config with the `pool.config({ ... })` function which receives a configuration object.
+The `Swampfile.js` exports a function as a node module, this function receives the Swamp as a parameter which your can config with the `swamp.config({ ... })` function which receives a configuration object.

-### Use this configurations to config your pool
+### Use this configurations to config your swamp

 ####options

-`options: { ... }` - set global pool configurations
+`options: { ... }` - set global swamp configurations

 Type: `Object` Default: `{ monitor: { cpu: true, memory: true }, dashboard: { port: 6000, autoLaunch: true } }`